10 Tips For Restoring Old Furniture From Self Storage Auctions

-Professional furniture restorers and hobbyists alike all have one thing in common: the desire to pluck a piece of furniture from a garage sale or self-storage auction and restore it to its former glory.
+Professional furniture restorers and hobbyists alike all have one thing in common: the desire to pluck a piece of furniture from a garage sale or self storage auctions and restore it to its former glory.
 What’s not to like?
 You’re saving something from a landfill and if you are going to sell it, maybe putting a few extra dollars in your pocket as well.
 The former owner only saw a table with broken legs but you see the possibilities.

-So here are 10 tips to keep in mind when restoring old furniture.
+So here are 10 tips to keep in mind when restoring old furniture from self storage auctions.

 Often, it’s more than just a facelift — it’s making the item usable again and possibly even adding value.
 It’s important to remember that a small side project can quickly turn into a time-consuming chore, depending on your restoration skills and how many free hours you have to devote to the work.
 The more complex the task, the longer it’ll take to finish, so be sure you have enough time in your schedule — or are willing to give up several weekends — to finish your project.